NoraEr/System_Prompt_Pipeline/README.md

 ### LLM inference

 The module `llm/inference` defines the inference call to OpenAI API service.
-Inside this module, you should define your Openai API key, the model name and other model parameters in the `.env` file Please make sure to not commit any code with your Openai API key to Github.
+Inside this module, you should define your Openai API key, the model name and other model parameters in the `.env` file.
+Please make sure to not commit any code with your Openai API key to Github.